amg-code/PolynomialsOverFiniteFields/README.md

 The program first computes the factorization with the new algorithm and then with the existing SageMath-algorithm `factor()` for elements of PolynomialRings.
 This algorithm is based on PARI.
 The wall and the CPU computation time of both algorithms are given and their ratio computed.

 The new algorithm performs much better for all positive integers that are not sufficiently small.
-For many integers n that are "too large", the PARI stack overflows or SageMath crashes completely.
+For many integers n that are "too large", the SageMath algorithm causes the PARI stack to overflow or SageMath to crash completely.

 ## How rich are the two RichXXClasses?